Bruin-Dev/Intelygenz/docs/AC/AC.md

 #### 2 Implementation
 The enforce of a limit on logon attemps is implemented by MetTel from Okta to access from IAM identity central.
 There are 2 main accounts needed from AWS that does not comes from Okta and Identity central, a MetTel main root account that has access to everything and a deployment account to deploy infra as a code.
 It´s not posible to limit the number of attempts because AWS does not support this [behaviour](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html#password-policy-rules).

+# AC-12 Session Termination
+#### 1 Description
+Automatically terminate a user session after [(1) 30 minutes of inactivity (2) the following timeframes, regardless of user activity: a.
+Thirty (30) days for systems at AAL1 b.
+Twelve (12) hours for systems at AAL2 and AAL3].
+Note: AAL2 and AAL3 require Two Factor Authentication].
+#### 2 Implementation
+The enforce a session termination MetTel implemented Okta users central system conected to their VPN and plataformed laptops.
+MetTel has the control of the session termination with the two factor aunthentication implemented with Okta.